depthfirstlearning/depthfirstlearning.com/_posts/2020-01-01-Resurrecting-Sigmoid.markdown

 # 2 Signal propagation

-**Motivation**: One of the foundations which the analysis in _Resurrecting the Sigmoid_ rests on, is signal propagation in wide neural networks.
-Understanding this mean-field analysis framework, and its results, also connects to more recent investigations of, e.g., neural networks as Gaussian processes, and the neural tangent kernel (see the [Jacot et al., 2018](https://arxiv.org/abs/1806.07572) and [Lee et al., 2019](https://arxiv.org/pdf/1902.06720)).
+**Motivation**: One of the foundations which the analysis in _Resurrecting the Sigmoid_ rests on is signal propagation in wide neural networks.
+Understanding this mean-field analysis framework, and its results, also connects to more recent investigations of, e.g., neural networks as Gaussian processes and the neural tangent kernel (see the [Jacot et al., 2018](https://arxiv.org/abs/1806.07572) and [Lee et al., 2019](https://arxiv.org/pdf/1902.06720))).

 **Topics**: